 If you don’t have miles to travel with…

 I look for the cheapest flights irrespective of which airline it is – because the less you spend on your trip, the more trips you can fit into your travel budget.
 If more than one airline has similar prices and journey times, then I will choose the one where I can earn airline loyalty points , either directly with the airline or through its alliance network.
 My Emirates points recently earned me a free power bank and a memory card for my camera.
 My SAA Voyager points have earned me free spa treatments and some clothing from online retailers.

 I look on Tripadvisor, Travelstart and Skyscanner for the cheapest flights as they scan a wide range of airlines.
 After finding the cheapest flights on these websites, I also check the specific airline’s website to see if I can get a better deal there.

-Have you had any experiences with airline loyalty programs ?
+Have you had any experiences with airline loyalty programs in South Africa?
 Do you have any tips to share?